davidschlachter/dance-volunteering/README.md

 - [X] A user can log in with Facebook
 - [X] A user can log in with Google
 - [X] A user can log in with Microsoft
-- [ ] A user can log in with Yahoo

 Volunteering
 ------------